NaynaJahan/Custom-Python-Package/README.md

-# Utilities & baselines for the Advanced Machine Learning Application AT1 AT1 - Kaggle Competition
+# Custom Python Package - Utilities & baselines

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 ## Project description
-`amla_at1` is a lightweight Python package that bundles **data utilities**, **feature-engineering helpers**, **baseline models**, and **evaluation helpers** used in the AMLA AT1 Kaggle Competition.
+`amla_at1` is a lightweight Python package that bundles **data utilities**, **feature-engineering helpers**, **baseline models**, and **evaluation helpers**.
 It includes:
-- A simple **NullModel** baseline with `fit()` / `predict_proba()` that returns calibrated constant probabilities.
-- **Performance helpers** to compute AUROC, Brier score, and to ensemble multiple probability vectors.
-- **Feature engineering** for the draft dataset (height parsing, year ordinal, type flags, shooting ratios, per-minute rates), which are relevant and important features of the project.
-- **Dataset helpers** to pop the target, save/load splits, and run a stratified train/validation/test split.
+- **Data utils**: train/val/test splits, date-based splits, save/load sets.
+- **Weather I/O**: Open-Meteo historical API wrapper for Sydney
+- **Feature engineering**: calendar & ratios (draft dataset), weather cleaning/normalization
+- **Baselines & metrics**: a constant-probability model, AUROC/Brier, extra cls/reg scores
+- **Model export**: convenience function for saving model + metadata
+- Used by your AMLA AT1 and AT2 experimentation repo to train models, and by the FastAPI repo to serve predictions.

 The package is tested via `pytest` and designed to be imported directly in notebooks or Python scripts.
 The classes and functions are assessed using these test cases.